why-not-try-calmer/openSUSE-docs-revamped-temp/project/docs/alternative_procurement.md

 The other main theme behind flatpaks is containerization.
 Here it means that flatpak applications run in isolation from one another.
 This is made possible by taking advantage of the binary versioning control system mentioned above.
 Indeed, flatpak allows developers to specify a particular _runtime_ for their app, which is the context against which their applications is to run, and that serves as a proxy for the full operating system.
 Because of BVC developers are free to specify different runtimes for the same byte-to-byte identical binaries, or conversely, the same runtime for widely different binaries, should they happen to have similar requirements.
 The flatpak system then makes sure that runtimes meet the requirements of the applications they are associated with by their developers, and are executing in mutually inaccessible memory spaces.

 !!! info
-    Even though the sharing of runtimes means that flatpak applications will share some of their dedependencies, there is no reliable way of ensuring that all their dependencies are thus shared, or that a developer has specified the same runtime as the one specified by the developers of the other flatpak applications installed by the user.
+    Even though the sharing of runtimes means that flatpak applications will share some of their dependencies, there is no reliable way of ensuring that all their dependencies are thus shared, or that a developer has specified the same runtime as the one specified by the developers of the other flatpak applications installed by the user.
 This means that some duplication is to be expected, wasting some disk space.

 #### Improving desktop integration (KDE Plasma)

 The degree of independence that flatpaks enjoy with respect to the host operating system means that some frictions may occur now and then.
-This is particularily true for applications (or for runtimes) which do not always play nice with recent rendering and compositing frameworks.
-For example, drag-dropping a file for sending via a messaging application run as flatpak might not work as seamlessly as exepcted.
+This is particularly true for applications (or for runtimes) which do not always play nice with recent rendering and compositing frameworks.
+For example, drag-dropping a file for sending via a messaging application run as flatpak might not work as seamlessly as expected.
 For these corner cases, there is not much choice but to tinker with the runtime's parameters.

 Consider for example `org.telegram.desktop`.
 Should your version of this app seem to be affected by the above bug, you can try to run the application as:
 ```